General Introduction to Ocean Accounts

 3.2 Information requirements for sustainable development decision-making

 The need for better measurement is now embedded in international commitments.
-SDG 15.9 and the Montreal-Kunming Global Biodiversity Framework both call for the integration of ecosystem and biodiversity values into national and local planning processes, poverty alleviation strategies and accounts.
+SDG 15.9 and the Kunming-Montreal Global Biodiversity Framework both call for the integration of ecosystem and biodiversity values into national and local planning processes, poverty alleviation strategies and accounts.
 SDG 17.19 calls for the development of measures of progress to complement GDP, and statistical capacity building to that end.
-Concerning ocean accounts specifically, Decisions 15/24 (2022) and 16/1 (2024) of the Convention on Biological Diversity States Parties call on countries to implement ocean accounts as a basis for conservation and sustainable management of marine resources and islands.
+Concerning ocean accounts specifically, Decisions 15/24 (2022) and 16/1 (2024) of the Convention on Biological Diversity call on countries to integrate biodiversity and ecosystem values into national accounting and planning frameworks, including through ocean accounts as a basis for conservation and sustainable management of marine resources.

 What would a decision-maker actually need to know?
 The information requirements for sustainable ocean development come down to three critical questions[12]: